FlashForward: Home media

 Season 1, Part 1 of the series was released on DVD on February 23, 2010.
 This DVD has the first ten episodes, plus bonus material.
 The full series was released on DVD on August 31, 2010 (including more bonus material).
 The full series was also supposed to be released on Blu-ray on the same date, but the Blu-ray release was indefinitely delayed and later cancelled.
 The first 2 discs of the 5-disc full series set are the same as the 2-disc set of episodes 1-10.

-It is also available to stream for free on ABC.com and for digital purchase through Amazon Prime Video, YouTube, Google Play, and Vudu.
+It is available for digital purchase through Amazon Prime Video, YouTube, Google Play, and Vudu.
 On February 23, 2021, the show was added to the steaming platform, Disney+ in Europe, Australia, New Zealand and Canada.

-Fan campaign

-After the news of cancellation, dedicated fans created a campaign, "Save Flashforward" to try to keep the series on the air.
-They signed petitions to show support and also planned staged "blackouts" in front of ABC offices in Los Angeles, New York, Chicago, and several other major cities on June 10, 2010.
-Fans also sent calendars with the date April 29 circled (the date of the flashforwards and of the second global blackout), friendship bracelets based on the same items in the show, and letters to ABC President at the time, Stephen McPherson.

 Reception

 Ratings and viewership

 Although launching to large audiences of 12.47 million viewers in the US, the show's ratings rapidly declined to ratings about one-third that figure.
 The show's scheduling in the US was held to blame by some people; an unexpected extended hiatus may have contributed to the deteriorating fanbase.
 However, in other countries such as the UK, where the show was given prime time scheduling on terrestrial television, ratings also dwindled.
 In the UK, the show was screened on Channel Five, a channel which receives fairly poor viewing figures in comparison to its peers.

 The show was watched by an average of 8.5 million viewers per episode, ranking it 44th most watched show of the season.